ponylang/pony-patterns/docs/creation/supply-chain.md

 ## Discussion

 This pattern is applicable across a wide swath of Pony code.
-There are many objects that like `File` can fail to initialize.
+There are many methods that like `File.mkdtemp` can fail to successfully complete.
 Some examples include network sockets, regular expressions, and anything that involves parsing user input.

 In addition to the benefits we've already enumerated previously, by using [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) to solve our Pony specific problem, we also reap the advantages of DI, in particular, a much more testable actor.